aktos-io/scada.js/components/input-button/README.md

 # input-button

-This component displays a button and yields the content inside it.
+This component displays content inside it, after applying the `class`.

+Recommended: Use `class="ui label"` for most of the cases.

 When the button is clicked, a popup is opened in order to change the value that is assigned by the `value=` attribute.